 The business challenge

-With the growth of its customer base, Cora took the next step and assembled a growth team.
+With the growth of its customer base, the FinTech Cora took the next step and assembled a growth team.
 But working on product growth strategy was a rather new topic for the startup: “We knew how traditional digital marketing worked but did not really know how to apply growth strategy approaches.
 Attending Growth Academy was instrumental in understanding the best practices for sustainable and continuous growth ”, says Daniel Fonseca, Cora's co-founder and CMO.
 With the lessons learned throughout the program, Cora was able to run rigorous experiments focused on customer acquisition and retention and is already working on new growth-focused features.

 “We were good at traditional digital marketing but did not really know how to apply structured growth strategy.
 Attending Growth Academy was instrumental in understanding the frameworks and best practices for sustainable and continuous growth.”

 —Daniel Fonseca, co-founder & CMO, Cora